Most individuals who would benefit from hearing aids never get them. Many

-A comparison of the results of the air and bone conduction tests helps localize
+Comparing the results of the air and bone conduction tests helps localize

 the hearing mechanism responsible for the hearing loss.
 Air and bone conduction

 thresholds that are the same suggest that the hearing loss is sensorineural.

-If bone conduction thresholds are better than air conduction thresholds then there is reason to suspect the loss is conductivethat the hearing
+If bone conduction thresholds are better than air conduction thresholds,

+then there is reason to suspect the loss is conductivethat the hearing

-function is failing in the outer or middle ear, before it reaches
+function is failing in the outer or middle ear, before it reaches the inner

-The speech recognition threshold test determines the softest level of sound
+The speech recognition threshold test determines the softest level of speech

 that can be heard and repeated.
 Ten to 15 two-syllable words (with equal